gogs/gogs/.github/ISSUE_TEMPLATE/dev_release_patch_version.md

 - [ ] Publish new RC releases (e.g. `v0.12.0-rc.1`, `v0.12.0-rc.2`) to ensure Docker workflow succeeds. **Make sure the tag is created on the release branch**.
 	- [ ] Pull down the Docker image and [run through application setup](https://github.com/gogs/gogs/blob/main/docker/README.md) to make sure nothing blows up.
 - [ ] Publish a new [GitHub release](https://github.com/gogs/gogs/releases) with entries from [CHANGELOG](https://github.com/gogs/gogs/blob/main/CHANGELOG.md) for the current patch release and all previous releases with same minor version. **Make sure the tag is created on the release branch**.
-	- [ ] Only mention patch authors for the current release.
 - [ ] Update all previous GitHub releases with same minor version with the warning:
 	```
 	**ℹ️ Heads up!
 There is a new patch release [0.12.1](https://github.com/gogs/gogs/releases/tag/v0.12.1) available, we recommend directly installing or upgrading to that version.**